NyuB/expekt-test/README.md

 The JUnit 5 extension is also usable from the Kotlin side, even if it brings fewer improvements than for [Java users](#java).

-More examples are available in [the demo folder](src/test/kotlin/nyub/expekt/demos)

 ### Java

 The recommended usage for Java is to use the provided JUnit 5 extension.
 See [the java tests](src/test/kotlin/nyub/expekt/JavaUsageTest.java) for examples.